sudharsanasai/sudharsanasai.github.io/_posts/2017-12-03-Why,-How-and-When-to-Scale-your-Features.md

+---
-# Why, How and When to Scale your Features
+title: "Why, How and When to Scale your Features"
+categories:
+  - Layout
+tags:
+  - Machine Learning
+  - Feature Engineering
+---

 Feature scaling can vary your results a lot while using certain algorithms and have a minimal or no effect in others.
 To understand this, let’s look why features need to be scaled, varieties of scaling methods and when we should scale our features.